cds-snc/notification-documentation/src/en/limits.md

 These limits reset at midnight.

+You can request to go live in settings.
 To request a limit increase, [contact us](https://www.notification.canada.ca/contact).

 ## Phone network limits